 My name is Adam Bolton, and until recently I worked for a recruitment agency – I’d been there for almost 8 years, but I wanted something more.
-I wanted to be able to provide more for my children (both in monetary and daddy time!), and decided that the best way for me to do that would be to start up on my own.
+I wanted to be able to provide more for my children (both in monetary and daddy time!) and decided that the best way for me to do that would be to start up on my own.

 I’ve decided to write a series of blogs that will (hopefully) take me through the first year of ABrecruit.
-In this, the first instalment I would like to share with you how I have set up the business, and what you may expect from the initial period.
+In this, the first installment I would like to share with you how I have set up the business, and what you may expect from the initial period.

 So, you want to start your own recruitment agency – excellent.
-Hopefully you will have some domain experience (in my case it is .Net development) and you can take your business knowledge and employ it to your new business.
+Hopefully, you will have some domain experience (in my case it is .Net development) and you can take your business knowledge and employ it to your new business.

 Things you need (or things I did!):

 - An accountant.
 The very first thing I did was to meet with an accountant (most offer a free consultation as they want your business).
-Luckily for me I was referred the same accountant by 2 people and it turned out (Linkedin is your friend) that a friend from my football team actually worked there.
+Luckily for me, I was referred to the same accountant by 2 people and it turned out (Linkedin is your friend) that a friend from my football team actually worked there.

 - When I met with the accountant, I made sure I had plenty of questions.
 I’ve never run a business, so I had bundles of questions, things such as registering for tax, forming a company, how to claim for business expenses – trust me if you get a good accountant (which I have) you will get your questions answered there and then.

 - Money.
-I’ve got a mortgage and 2 (hungry!) children to feed, so it was of key importance that my wife bought into my vision for the as yet un-named company – you need to work out your monthly outgoings, minimise them, and then add business expenses.
+I’ve got a mortgage and 2 (hungry!) children to feed, so it was of key importance that my wife bought into my vision for the as yet un-named company – you need to work out your monthly outgoings, minimize them, and then add business expenses.

 - A name.
 I spent 2 solid days trying to come up with a company name, but every single domain I came up with was taken.
-In the end I went for the good old fashioned ‘initials’ and ABrecruit was born.
+In the end, I went for the good old-fashioned ‘initials’ and ABrecruit was born.

 - Insurance for both public liability and business insurance – this is one I forgot until the end!

 - Business Banking account.
-I had a nightmare with this, I chose to go with Lloyds Business Banking and it took them about 2 months to sort everything out, I wouldn’t recommend them on this basis, they compensated me for my issues, ut I just can’t bring myself to recommend them even though I know people who have had no issues with them.
+I had a nightmare with this, I chose to go with Lloyds Business Banking and it took them about 2 months to sort everything out, I wouldn’t recommend them on this basis, they compensated me for my issues, but I just can’t bring myself to recommend them even though I know people who have had no issues with them.
 I’ve heard good things about HSBC and Barclays though.

 - That’s it.
 This is recruitment, if you’ve got a computer and a phone you’re winning.
 Oh hang on, I’m missing something massive here…a database!
 If you head over to Chameleoni you will get a basic recruitment database for free – they run on the basis that when you grow you will need to pay them for extra users.
 Good business model.